Islamabad: Geography

-The city of Islamabad expanses an area of 906 km2.
+Islamabad covers an area of 906 km2.
 A further 2717 km2 area is known as the Specified Area, with the Margala Hills in the north and northeast.
 The southern portion of the city is an undulating plain.
 It is drained by the Kurang River, on which the Rawal Dam is located.

 Climate

 Islamabad has a humid subtropical climate (Köppen: Cwa), with five seasons: Winter (November–February), Spring (March and April), Summer (May and June), Rainy Monsoon (July and August) and Autumn (September and October).
 The hottest month is June, where average highs routinely exceed 38 C. The wettest month is July, with heavy rainfalls and evening thunderstorms with the possibility of cloudburst and flooding.
 The coolest month is January.

 Islamabad's micro-climate is regulated by three artificial reservoirs: Rawal, Simli, and Khanpur Dam.
 The latter is located on the Haro River near the town of Khanpur, about 40 km from Islamabad.
 Simli Dam is 30 km north of Islamabad.
 220 acre of the city consists of Margalla Hills National Park.
 Loi Bher Forest is situated along the Islamabad Highway, covering an area of 1087 acre.
 The highest monthly rainfall of 743.3 mm was recorded during July 1995.
 Winters generally feature dense fog in the mornings and sunny afternoons.
 In the city, temperatures stay mild, with snowfall over the higher-elevation points on nearby hill stations, notably Murree and Nathia Gali.
 The temperatures range from 13 C in January to 38 C in June.
 The highest recorded temperature was 46.6 C on 23 June 2005 while the lowest temperature was −6.0 C on 17 January 1967.
 Light snowfall sometimes happens on the peaks of the hills visible from the city, though this is rare.
 Snowfall does not occur in the city itself.
 On 23 July 2001, Islamabad received a record-breaking 620 mm of rainfall in just 10 hours.
 It was the heaviest rainfall in Islamabad in the past 100 years and the highest rainfall in 24 hours as well.
+Water supply is strained, leading to project proposals like the Ghazi Barotha water supply project.